March mortgages in Spain figures

-After a few months of being in the doldrums the Spanish mortgage market bounced back a bit in March.
+After a few months of being in the doldrums the Spanish mortgage market rebounds.

 Average loan sizes jumped 4.48% month on month to 137.7k an increase of 16.6% over same month the year before.

 The number of new Spanish loans registered at land registry were 36.886.
-This was increase of 16.6% over February and 35.1% over March last year.
-Whilst the COVID lockdown started March last year this figure is still positive as most registered new mortgages in Spain would relate to completions that took place in February.
+This was increase of 16.6% over February.
+Also 35.1% over March last year.
+Whilst the COVID lockdown started March last year this figure is still positive.
+Because most registered new mortgages in Spain would relate to completions that took place in February.

 Capital lent by Spanish Banks in the month rose by 22% on February 2021 and 44.9% over March last year.